orbitalquark/textadept/doc/manual.md

 and libiconv.

 [MinGW]: http://mingw.org
-[GTK+ for Windows bundle]: http://www.gtk.org/download/win32.php
+[GTK+ for Windows bundle]: http://www.gtk.org/download/windows.php
 [libiconv for Windows]: http://gnuwin32.sourceforge.net/packages/libiconv.htm
 [win32curses bundle]: download/win32curses.zip

 ### Requirements for Mac OSX

 Compiling Textadept on Mac OSX is no longer supported.
 The preferred way is cross-compiling from Linux.
-To do so, you need the [Apple Cross-compiler][] binaries.
+In order to do so, you need the [Apple Cross-compiler][] binaries.

 [Apple Cross-compiler]: https://launchpad.net/~flosoft/+archive/cross-apple